Gewehr 98: Israel

 During the formation of the state of Israel in the aftermath of World War II, the Haganah acquired substantial numbers of Karabiner 98k rifles from any European sources they could find.
 Some of these rifles were converted Gewehr 98 rifles, which aside from the Imperial German markings are identical to all other Israeli Mausers.
 Like other Israeli Mausers, most of these rifles were rebarreled for 7.62×51mm NATO after that round was adopted as the Israeli standard in 1958.

 Vietnam

 Vietcong improvised Danzig Mauser 1898 (M98) with magazine and hack saw blade for mag spring.

-United States

-A Mauser 98 rifle was used in the assassination of Charlie Kirk, a political activist, on September 10, 2025, using a .30-06 bullet (7.62×63mm) and a scope mounted.

 Non-German Gewehr 98 derivatives

 Many non-German military service rifles and carbines were derived from and/or based on the Mauser M98 bolt-action system.
 Some of these were German-made by various contractors other than Mauser: